trdavidson/self-recognition/README.md

 2. 💬 generate a set of answers to these questions;
 3. ⚖️ generate "verdicts" by showing LMs questions with n-answers, and prompting them to select their own.

-Finally, we process verdicts to evaluate performance.
 This repository contains code to reproduce the experiments of the paper and is structured as follows:
 ```
 .
 ├── src/